Frequently Asked Questions

 Are bicycles, handcarts, strollers, or other wheeled vehicles allowed?

 A portion of the course is on dirt road, so for your safety and the safety of all participants, we do not allow strollers, handcarts, accompanying bicycles, or other wheeled devices.
-For more info, see our course descriptions and video, and check out important runner safety and info in our runner race guide.
+For more info, see our course descriptions page,

 Note: an important aspect of course safety is our bike marshal team.
 Bike marshals are clearly identified as part of the race personnel.